 KV: He died in 1945 on the farm.

 BM: How many brothers and sisters in your family?

-KV: I have two brothers, Adam and John, and I
+KV: I have two brothers, Adam and John, and I have one sister, Mary.

 BM: Which ones are older?